durvs/durvs.github.io/cv-en.md

    * Bring sustainable solutions based on knowledge of the structure of systems and solutions;
 *   Software Engineer **[Itau](http://www.itau.com.br/)**, São Paulo, SP - `Fev 2021 - Mai 2021`
    * Main role: Java developer
+   * Working with technologies as Java, Spring, Apache Kafka, Postgress
-   * Cloud application development (Private Cloud / AWS)
+   * Cloud application development (Private Cloud / AWS) / Database Modeling
    * Production of technical drawing according to the standards and references of the architecture;
    * Bring sustainable solutions based on knowledge of the structure of systems and solutions;

 *   Solutions Architect **[Infracommerce](http://www.infracommerce.com.br/)**, São Paulo, SP - `Aug 2019 `
     * Responsible for new infrastructure solutions